 I received an email recently from a dear friend wondering, ‘How will I know when I’m happy’?
 Not what is happiness, or what isn’t.
-And my very first thought was, what an important and poignant question.
-Isn’t this question at the root of not only my deepest, most heart-felt desires, but also my most profound disappointments?
+What a poignant question.
+Isn’t this question at the root of not only our deepest, most heart-felt desires, but also our most profound disappointments?

-Lately we’ve been inundated with books, movies, research projects and a bazillion blog posts offering us someone else’s answers to this question.
-I’m at times astonished by the immediate access I have to others’ thoughts on just about every topic under the sun.
-But in thinking about my own happiness, the downside to immediate access to others’ ideas is that I can get confused.
+We’re inundated with books, movies, research projects and blog posts offering us someone else’s answers to this question.
+I’m astonished by the immediate access I have to others’ thoughts on just about any topic I can imagine.
+In thinking about my own happiness, the downside to immediate access to others’ ideas is that I can get confused.
 I can begin to lose myself in ways that are so subtle I hardly notice.